caosiyang/py-mongo-sync/README.md

 # py-mongo-sync

-An oplog based data sync tool for MongoDB written in Python.
-It's used to sync data from a replica set to another standalone/replica-set/sharded-cluster.
+It can be used to sync data from a replica set to another MongoDB deployment(standalone, replica-set or sharded-cluster).
+It's oplog-based and provides a realtime data sync.

+## Support

+- MongoDB 2.4
+- MongoDB 2.6
+- MongoDB 3.0
+- MongoDB 3.2
+- MongoDB 3.4

 ## Features